 I am a caretaker of present realities.
 I am sounding board and counselor and adviser and cheerleader and comforter.
 I am still a key player in my children's day-to-day lives, even if that mostly amounts to keeping our protein bar selection stocked up and sending encouraging "you can do it!" texts.

 And I am a nurturer of future possibilities.
 I have a front-row seat to big decisions my children are in the thick of making.
 Sometimes I have a voice in them.
 When these decisions play out (however they play out), I'll be able to say, "I remember how this all started."

 My children took their first steps on those chunky-thighed legs I loved so much.
-Today, they dance and hurry to classes on those lovely legs.
+Today, they hurry to classes and teach classes on those lovely legs.
 And some tomorrow, they might walk down a wedding aisle or chase after their own babies on those strong, capable limbs.

 As their mom, I was part of their yesterdays.
 I am part of their todays.
 I hope with all my heart I'll be part of their tomorrows.